jonahadkins/jonahadkins.github.io/_posts/2020-02-16-states-on-states.md

 ## Finishing Touches

-We'll make this little app presentable by making use of Google Fonts by way of [Kay Decorah's awesome font explorer](https://katydecorah.com/font-library/#!/).
+We'll make this little app presentable by making use of Google Fonts by way of [Katy Decorah's awesome font explorer](https://katydecorah.com/font-library/#!/).
 Since we used an `interpolate` property in our layer style, we'll want to add a small legend.
 We can replicate the circle style using css, like this:

 {% highlight css %}